hezhile/ProxySetter_CLI/README.md

 # ProxySetter_CLI
-Quickly set the system-wide proxy server of Windows.
+An user-defined command-line utility for toggling the system proxy server of Windows.

-##TODO
-move to Issues.